Radiation Therapy

 Standard radiation therapy (also called radiotherapy) uses targeted, high-energy X-rays or other forms of radiation to kill cancer cells.

-The goal of radiation therapy is to kill any cancer that might be left in or around the breast or nearby lymph nodes after surgery.
+The goal of radiation therapy is to kill any cancer that might be left in the breast or nearby lymph nodes after breast cancer surgery.

-Radiation therapy is an option for many women who have:
+Radiation therapy is an option for many people who have:

 - Ductal carcinoma in situ (DCIS, non-invasive breast cancer)

-Radiation therapy is standard treatment for most women who have:
+Radiation therapy is standard treatment for most people who have:

 Learn about emerging areas in radiation therapy.